Multilingual large language models leak human stereotypes across language boundaries: Stereotype Leakage and Its Effects

 \subsubsection{Positive Leakage}

-According to human annotation, ``poor people'' are more positively perceived in Russian and Hindi languages than in English.
-We observe the strengthening of such traits as \texttt{altruistic, sincere, likable} for English. ``Housewives'' become more \texttt{warm, sincere, trustworthy} in English following leakage from Russian and Hindi.
+According to human annotation, \textgroup{Asian people} are more positively perceived in the English language than in Russian.
+We observe the strengthening of such traits in GPT-3.5 Russian language as \texttrait{wealthy, likable}, and \texttrait{high status}, possibly resulting from leakages from English and other languages.
+Moreover, \textgroup{housewives} become more \texttrait{warm} in English following leakages from possibly Russian and Hindi. \textgroup{Black people} are more \texttrait{powerful, modern, confident}, and \texttrait{wealthy} in the English language following leakage from Hindi.
+Another example of the leakage of positive perceptions is for \textgroup{gay men} and \textgroup{lesbians} from English to other languages.
+Traits such as \texttrait{likable, confident, warm, dominant, sincere}, and \texttrait{powerful} become stronger in Russian, Chinese, and Hindi.

-Another example is ``immigrants''.
-Based on human data, we found that people surveyed in Chinese view this group quite favorably since the majority of immigrants to China are highly qualified professionals \citep{Pieke_2012}.
-We observed the strengthening of such traits as \texttt{wealthy, rational, sincere, benevolent} in Hindi, Russian, and English.
-Note that in India, this group is not common, as out of $40$ annotators only $4$ people choose this group as familiar to them.
-In addition, we observed the strengthening of \texttt{powerful, trustworthy}, and \texttt{sincere} traits for ``Asian people'' group in Russian and Hindi leaked from Chinese.
-Another example of the leakage of positive perceptions is for ``gay men'' and ``lesbians'' from English to other languages.
-Such traits as \texttt{powerful, likable, confident, sincere, trustworthy} become stronger.
-In addition, ``Black people'' become more strongly associated with the trait \texttt{liberal} in Hindi.